 Liz Jobey FT Weekend Magazine.

 Jo Dennis is a British artist working and living in London.
 She studied Fine Art and Contemporary Critical Theory at Goldsmiths College London and MA Painting at Royal College of Art London.
-She is the co-founder of Asylum and AMP Gallery which are artist lead spaces in London.
+She is the co-founder of Asylum and AMP Gallery which are artist led spaces in London.
 She is the co-founder of Pigeon Park and Peckham 24 photography festival.

 In 2020 she self published her artists book ‘I touched this with my hand, I touched that with my eye’ with an essay by David Campany.